vajiraharendra/Mindler/README.md

 3. Clone the Automation project : https://github.com/vajiraharendra/Mindler.git
 4. Open the project with Visual Studio Code to code review
 5. Test cases are available on : MIDLER -> Cypress -> Integration -> TestCases
 a.
 Test cases ara available on "HomaPageTests"
 b.
 Page Objects ara available on Integration -> PageObjects -> HomePage

 6. To run the Test cases
 a.
 Open a terminal and go to the Project folder
 b.      run : npm run test
 c.
 Cypress will be opened
 d.
-Click on the "omaPageTests.js"
-    e.
-7 test cases will be executed and all will be passed
+Click on the "omaPageTests.js" e       Seven test cases will be executed and all will be passed